Author: CLG

 General Chief Overseer/Senior Bishop

-This week’s key word is Forgiveness.
+This week’s key word is Secret Hurt.